Loss of Limb and Amputation Compensation Claims

 Our help doesn’t stop with getting compensation for you.
 We can also assist you with effectively managing your compensation, ensuring you are able to get the maximum possible benefit from the money you receive.

-We can pass you on to the relevant experts who can advise you on placing your compensation into a personal injury trust which ring-fences the money, so it will not be considered in relation to means-tested benefits.
+We can refer you to relevant experts who can advise you on placing your compensation into a personal injury trust.
+This trust ring-fences the money, so it will not be considered in relation to means-tested benefits.
 This means you will not lose out on any means-tested benefits you currently rely on or may need to claim in the future.

 Our loss of limb and amputation success stories